crownstone/website/14-app-help.md

 {% include snippets/faq-begin ref="faqFactoryReset" question="How to perform a factory reset of the Crownstone?" %}

 Due to security reasons you cannot always perform a factory reset.
 A factory reset is only possible the first **20 seconds** after you have powered the Crownstone.
 After that initial period it will not be possible to perform a factory reset.
 You will have to cycle the power off and on again to perform a factory reset at a later stage.
 The factory reset option is a final resort.
 The option you will find in the application at the "Help" menu.
-Navigate to "What to do if...", and "I need to recover a Crownstone".
-You see there a button you can press: "Recover Crownstone".
+Navigate to "What to do if...", and "I need to factory reset a Crownstone".
+You see there a button you can press: "Factory Reset".
+In older versions of the app, factory reset was called "recovery" (e.g. "I need to recover a Crownstone").

 {% include snippets/faq-end %}